JMarkstrom/yubikey-removal-behavior/readme.md

 ⚠️ If you are using NFC you MUST set application behavior to ```logout``` (registry value ```2```) else you will be logged out immedietely on login(!)

-- To logout, the user "taps" or places the YubiKey on the NFC reader.
+- To log out, the user "taps" or places the YubiKey on the NFC reader.
 - To log back in, the user will place the YubiKey on the NFC reader and provide PIN.

 ## Disable the functionality